botshot/botshot/README.md

 cd my-bot && bots start my-bot
 ```

 That's it!
-A development chat server should now be running at http://localhost:8000.
+You can now chat with your bot at http://localhost:8000/chat.

 You may also want to configure NLU, chat integrations and analytics, see the documentation for details.